Amrut2/Amrut2/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 React Development
 - 🌱 I’m currently learning ...
-Data STructure and Algorithms
+Data Structure and Algorithms for coding interviews
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 Frontend as of now
 - 📫 How to reach me: ... amrutpuyad@gmail.com